Children: Reducing risk

 - Extemporaneous preparation of oral liquids

-To try to reduce the risk associated with different concentrations of medicines being available, and patients unknowingly being switched between different strengths resulting in under- or overdosing, the NPPG and RCPCH recommend use of a standard concentration liquid, where one exists.
+To try to reduce the risk associated with different concentrations of medicines being available, and patients unknowingly being switched between different strengths resulting in under- or overdosing, the NPPG and RCPCH recommend use of a standard concentration oral liquid, where one exists.
 The BNF for Children includes this information in the relevant drug monographs in the ‘Prescribing and dispensing information’ section.

 ©Crown copyright 2017 |